hapax/hapax.github.io/assets/problem-time.md

 metaphysical fact.
 I think the quiddity of having a mind is mental sensation, or *qualia*.
-These qualia to me seem undeniable, though efforts to deny them are heroic and often amusing.
+These qualia seem undeniable, though efforts to explain them away, or comfortably ensconce them in a physicalist framework, are heroic and often amusing.
-I do not know what these qualia really are, or how to fit them into a physicalist framework, though some people claim they can.
-Good luck to them.

-In the temporal case, the quiddity of being lodged in the present seems to me to be trivially explicable.
-(See the [prequel](https://hapax.github.io/philosophy/physics/psychology-time/) for my "trivial" explanation.)
+In the temporal case, the quiddity of being lodged in the present moment is trivially explicable: the "thisness" of the present and "thatness" of the future and past are indexicals in the same spirit as "hereness" and "thereness".
+(See the
+[prequel](https://hapax.github.io/philosophy/physics/psychology-time/)
+for more details.)
+But while the spirit is similar, there is an asymmetry between future and past which the growing blocker and free willer are tracking in their own misguided way.
+And that is really the point I want to make.
+The folk Cartesian may draw the wrong conclusions, but the *premises are sound*.

+#### The problem of time